aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

-As noted at the end of [Structure of RAMDanceToolkit](Structure-of-RAMDanceToolkit), you can create your own scene using this sample code of empty scene.
+As noted at the end of [Structure of RAMDanceToolkit](Structure-of-RAMDanceToolkit), you can create your own scenei.
+The following EmptyScene sample code shows you how:

 	class EmptyScene : public ramBaseScene
 	{